monkeyyey/stealth_donkey/README.md

 5 is and endpoint for command execution on the Client, with the choice to save the result in a specific location on the Client. <br />

 ## Agent Server Endpoints
-1. Hard coded endpoint that sends back file
+### 1. Hard coded endpoint that sends back file
 Upon receiving get request, it sends back a downloadable file by referring to a hard coded variable.
-2. Hard coded endpoint that sends back zip file
+### 2. Hard coded endpoint that sends back zip file
+Upon receiving get request, it zips a folder and sends back a downloadable zip file by referring to hard coded variables.

-# To be Fixed/Tested
+## To be Fixed/Tested
-1. Operating system compatibility (For endpoints 5,6,7,8)
+### 1. Operating system compatibility (For endpoints 5,6,7,8)
+Right now, there is a problem regarding how to traverse directories in Windows.
+For example, entering location to output a file in linux may look something like this: "./animal/money.txt".
+In windows, some commands require the input to look like this "animal\money.txt".
+From my experience, this is very inconsistent across different commands. <br />
+In summary, just fix this problem by testing and tweaking the code.